 To learn more, view a complete (~75 minute) mini-workshop with Marshall Ganz introducing public narrative pedagogy on the YouTube channel of The Resistance School which was founded in March of 2017 by graduate students of HKS and other Harvard schools.
 Lesson 1 of the 15 short videos is below; the full set is here.

-Well before COVID-19 moved all HKS teaching online, Ganz and his team with HKS Executive Education were pioneering the teaching of leadership and organizing online.
-With over 7 years experience developing his online public narrative Exec Ed course Ganz and his team have created an exceptionally strong model of experiential, interpersonal, and interdependent learning, which his degree students will enjoy for the first time this Fall.
-For a sample of, and in-depth introduction to their pedagogy, view here a (~60 min) video of an online interactive session led by Ganz for Harvard Kennedy School faculty on his approach to online teaching.
+Well before COVID-19 moved HKS teaching online during the 2020-21 academic year, Ganz and his team with HKS Executive Education were pioneering the teaching of leadership and organizing online.
+With over 8 years experience developing his online public narrative Exec Ed course Ganz and his team have created an exceptionally strong model of experiential, interpersonal, and interdependent learning.
+For a sample of, and in-depth introduction to their online teaching pedagogy, view here a (~60 min) video of an online interactive session led by Ganz for Harvard Kennedy School faculty on his approach to online teaching.

-MLD-355 and MLD-377 will be offered at the Harvard Kennedy School in Fall of 2020, and Spring of 2021, respectively.
+MLD-355 will be offered at the Harvard Kennedy School in Fall semseter, and MLD-377 will be taught in Spring.
 For questions about these courses, or any other in the MLD curriculum, email Greg Dorchak, MLD Area Administrator.
-You may also contact Heather Adelman, Senior Project Coordinator for Marshall Ganz (firstname.lastname@example.org).
+You may also contact Heather Adelman, Senior Project Coordinator for Marshall Ganz (email@example.com).